tikk3r/flocs/docs/using-flocs.md

 * `APPTAINER_PULLDIR`: set this to `$APPTAINER_CACHEDIR/pull`.
 If a container with one of the above names is found here for LINC or VLBI-cwl, it will not try to pull it.
 Otherwise it will try to pull it from DockerHub (which will fail for VLBI-cwl).
 * `CWL_SINGULARITY_CACHE`: set this to `$APPTAINER_CACHEDIR`

 Once those are defined, put the containers (or a symlink to them) under `$APPTAINER_CACHEDIR` and `$APPTAINER_PULLDIR`.
+To run pipelines you also need to clone LINC and PILOT, and define the following environment variables that point to them:

+* `LINC_DATA_ROOT`: set this to the full path to your LINC clone.
+* `VLBI_DATA_ROOT`: set this to the full path to your PILOT clone.

 A pipeline run using toil and Slurm will look something like this:

 ```bash
 flocs-run vlbi delay-calibration --runner toil --scheduler slurm --slurm-time 24:00:00 --slurm-queue myqueue --slurm-account myaccount --ms_suffix dp3concat </folder/with/mses/>